 - Hand Strength and Endurance (cutting out all the paper circles, using the hole punches etc.)

-As you can see, there are a lot of great skills being used for this activity!
-Of course you want to see the finished product right?!
+As you can see, there are a lot of great skills being used for this activity.

 Another tip for this activity is to do a double side of each picture cutout, that way there is a picture showing from each side of the garland.
 You could use a small piece of glue or a glue dot to hold the two pieces together before stringing them on.
 If I had taken a picture from the other side of the room you probably would have just seen the white backs of the paper.